Jundeb/Summer-2022-personal-project/README.md

 ## Link to app: https://webbank-junnukyro.herokuapp.com/login

 ### Primary idea:
-Projects idea was to create web bank in which users can browse their accounts balances, transactions and transfer money to other accounts.
+Projects idea was to create a web bank in which users can browse their accounts balances, transactions and transfer money to other accounts.
 Also users can update their personal information, change password and create credit account.
 I took some ideas from our school project -bank-2022- for this project, but I used different tools and methods.

 ### Technologies and tools: